minima-global/storefront/README.md

 8. Open [/miniDapp/config/defaultServer.json](/miniDapp/config/defaultServer.json), and make sure it says `"url": "http://localhost:8010/proxy/"` (the default shipped with this repo' should say that already).

-## Accessing a storefront
+## Accessing a Storefront

-Having [installed](#install) the MiniDapp storefront, open the [MiniDapp homepage](http://localhost:9004), and load the storefront.
+Having [installed](#install) the Storefront MiniDapp, open the [MiniDapp homepage](http://localhost:9004), and load the Storefront.
 The available MiniDapps should be displayed on the homepage - you can click on their icons, download them, then use the [MiniDapp homepage](http://localhost:9004) to install them.

 A colleague could host their own store, using the steps above, and you could access that through the following steps.